- Public Works

 Metropolitan Redevelopment Area Plan

-The City of Alamogordo and Alamogordo MainStreet are hosting a public meeting to present the draft Downtown Metropolitan Redevelopment Area (MRA) Plan.
-The City’s consultant, Consensus Planning, will be making a presentation of the draft MRA Plan and taking comments.
-The draft Downtown MRA Plan can be reviewed or downloaded from the graphic link below.
+The City of Alamogordo and Alamogordo MainStreet hosted a public meeting to present the draft Downtown Metropolitan Redevelopment Area (MRA) Plan.
+The City’s consultant, Consensus Planning, made a presentation of the draft MRA Plan and took comments.
+The adopted Downtown MRA Plan can be reviewed or downloaded from the graphic link above.

 The Downtown Alamogordo MRA Plan identifies specific redevelopment projects, public sector investments, and support actions to help achieve the community's vision gleaned from the community engagement process that was initiated in March 2018.
 The Downtown MRA Plan provides a powerful planning tool for establishing future public/private partnerships and communicates the types of uses and redevelopment that are appropriate for Downtown Alamogordo.
 The Downtown MRA Plan has been developed to be consistent with and further the City of Alamogordo's 2018 Comprehensive Plan.